More about: 4 Best Day Trips from Queenstown

 During the light aircraft flight you can admire panoramic views of the Southern Alps, crystal clear lakes and lush valleys.
 As you fly into the fjord, you will witness the magnificence of the mountains and the serenity of the waters, creating a landscape that looks like something out of a fairy tale.

 Once in Milford Sound, you will have the opportunity to enjoy a boat trip on the fjord.
-You will sail past breathtaking cliffs and see waterfalls cascading from above, creating a natural spectacle of great beauty.
+You will sail past breathtaking cliffs and see waterfalls cascading down from above, creating a natural spectacle of great beauty.
 Along the way, you may spot local marine life such as dolphins, seals and penguins.

 Details of interest

-• Price: approximately 337 euros per person.
+- Price: approximately 337 euros per person.
 This cost usually includes return transfers, light aircraft flight, fjord cruise and the assistance of an expert local guide.

-• Duration: about 5 hours.
+- Duration: about 5 hours.

-5. Cruise to Walter Peak from Queenstown
+4. Walter Peak Cruise Tour from Queenstown

 The Walter Peak cruise from Queenstown is an enchanting experience that allows you to explore the beauty of Lake Wakatipu, one of New Zealand's largest lakes, and enjoy an adventure in an idyllic setting.
 Walter Peak, located on the east shore of the lake, is a popular destination and features a historic farm that offers a unique combination of breathtaking scenery and interactive activities.